databendlabs/databend/docs/doc/13-sql-reference/50-file-format-options.md

 title: Input & Output File Formats
 ---

 Databend accepts a variety of file formats both as a source and as a target for data loading or unloading.
-For example, you can load data into Databend from a file with the [COPY INTO table command](../14-sql-commands/10-dml/dml-copy-into-table.md) or the Streaming Load API.
-You can also unload data from Databend into a file with the [COPY INTO location command](../14-sql-commands/10-dml/dml-copy-into-location.md) command.
+This page explains the supported file formats and their available options.

 ## Syntax